guanqiyuan/WeatherBench/README.md

 ---

 ## 📧 Contact
-If you have any questions, please feel free to reach me out at qyuanguan@gmail.com.
+If you have any questions, please feel free to contact qyuanguan@gmail.com or csqianfengyang@163.com.